Rosa Parks: Refusal to move

 I felt that, if I did stand up, it meant that I approved of the way I was being treated, and I did not approve.

 When Blake asked if she intended to stand, Parks refused.
 Blake threatened her with arrest, to which Parks responded: "You may do that."
 She considered physically resisting, but decided against it, as she "didn't have any way of fighting back".
 Blake then left the bus and called his supervisor from a nearby payphone.
 His supervisor advised him to call the police.
 Two officers arrived on the scene, and, at the insistence of Blake, arrested Parks for violating the Montgomery municipal code.

 According to biographer Douglas G. Brinkley, Parks's refusal to move was not premeditated.
 Parks's former classmate, Mary Fair Burks, also clarified that Parks was not acting on behalf of the NAACP, as she "would have done so openly and demanded a group action on the part of the organization".
 Parks said of her refusal to move:

 People always say that I didn't give up my seat because I was tired, but that isn't true.
 I was not tired physically, or no more tired than I usually was at the end of a working day.
 I was not old, although some people have an image of me as being old then.
 I was forty-two.
 No, the only tired I was, was tired of giving in.

 After her arrest, Parks was taken to Montgomery city hall, where she filled out her arrest forms.
 She was then taken to the city jail, where she was fingerprinted and photographed.
 After repeated requests, she was granted permission to call home, notifying her mother of her arrest and asking for Raymond to come.
-E. D. Nixon was also informed of Parks's arrest who then drove down to the jail with Clifford and Virginia Durr and paid Parks's bail.
+E. D. Nixon was also informed of Parks's arrest and drove to the jail with Clifford and Virginia Durr, where he paid Parks's bail.